 We started our operation in 1999 through Guangzhou Nanyun Car Rental Services Co., Ltd. and Guangdong Nanfeng Automobile Association Co., Ltd. In 2001, we formed China United Financial Services Holdings Limited, or China United Financial Services, a British Virgin Islands company, as the offshore holding company of our PRC subsidiaries.
 In June 2004, CISG Holdings Ltd., or CISG Holdings was incorporated in British Virgin Islands and became our holding company through share exchanges with China United Financial Services.
 In anticipation of our initial public offering, we incorporated CNinsure Inc. in the Cayman Islands in April 2007.
 After a series of restructuring transactions, CNinsure Inc. became the ultimate holding company of our group.
+On December 6, 2016, our shareholders approved the change of our company name from CNinsure Inc. to Fanhua Inc.

 On October 31, 2007, we listed our ADSs on the Nasdaq Global Market under the symbol "CISG."
 We and certain selling shareholders of our company, completed the initial public offering of 13,526,773 ADSs, each representing 20 ordinary shares, on November 5, 2007.
+In connection with the name change on December 6, 2016, our ticker symbol was simultaneously changed to "FANH".

-In October 2012, we obtained license approval from the then CIRC to establish an insurance sales service group company and renamed Shenzhen Nanfeng Investment, our wholly-owned subsidiary in the PRC, as "Fanhua Insurance Sales Service Group Company Limited", or Fanhua Group Company, to serve as the onshore holding company of our PRC operating entities.
+In October 2012, we obtained license approval from the then CIRC to establish an insurance sales service group company and commenced a series of restructuring, which resulted in Fanhua Insurance Sales Service Group Company Limited (previously known as Shenzhen Nanfeng Investment Co., Ltd.), or Fanhua Group Company, our wholly-owned subsidiary in the PRC, becoming the onshore holding company of our PRC operating entities.